schwarzenbergf/irtrans/README.md

 `Settings` --> `Devices & Services`.

 Just use `Add Integration` button and search for iRTrans.
-Fill in `Host address` & `Port` (default 21000) of the iRTrans device and you are done.
+Fill in `Host Address` & `Port` (default 21000) of the iRTrans device and you are done.

 ![Config](/custom_components/irtrans/images/config_ui.png)